 The remote Tibetan Autonomous County of Muli, located in southwest Sichuan province, also is open at this time to foreign travelers.

 The Tibetan Regions in Gansu Province

 Gansu province has one Tibetan Autonomous Prefecture that is part of the traditional Tibetan region of Amdo.
-Gannan prefecture has been a hot-spot for political unrest for more than a year.
+Gannan prefecture has been a hot-spot for political unrest for more than 5 years.
 Along with several small protests, there have been more than 2 dozen self-immolations in this area.
 Portions of the prefecture, including Labrang Monastery, were closed in October and November 2012 and again for a short time during Tibetan New Year in 2013, but these areas are now open again to foreign travelers.
 Check back frequently on the status of this prefecture as its unstableness could cause it to close again at anytime.

 The Tibetan Regions in Yunnan Province

 Yunnan province has one small Tibetan Autonomous Prefecture.
 Dechen (Diqing) prefecture is part of the traditional Tibetan region of Kham and is centered around the large town of Shangri La (Gyelthang in Tibetan).
 This prefecture is currently open and only very rarely closes to foreign travelers.
 However, sometime the bus station in Shangri La will refuse to sell bus tickets to foreigners going north to Xiangcheng or Daocheng counties located in western Sichuan even when these areas are open to foreign travelers.
 This is usually because no one has notified the bus station that western Sichuan is open and in order to be on the safe side, the bus station attendant won’t sell tickets to foreigners.